itamaesanorg/SushiJS/README.md

 - **📱 Responsive Nav**: Fluid navigation across devices.
 - **🍱 Quickstart**: Git clone, npm install, and run!
 - **🎉 Organized Structure**: Intuitive "modular" folder system.

+## In this Update

+See more info about the update [here](./docs/UPDATES.md)

+- [x] 3.0.0 LTS

+ - We adapted the ´<a>´ into ´<Link>´, now is `<p>` instead of `<a>`.
+ - src is replaced by pages
+ - components are no longer in the src folder, they are in the ui folder.
+ - ui components are now in 2 folders, "common" and "uncommon" parts.
+ - Important staff is at the top.
+ - Dependencies and devDependencies are updated.
+ - `React-Use` is no longer used.
+An LTS version is delivered every 6 months, and a Minor version is delivered at anytime.
+The LTS version is supported for 18 months, and the Minor versions is constantly updated.

 ### Agile with NextJS